50th Parachute Brigade (India): Operation Cactus

 In response to an attempted coup d'état in the Maldives, and on the request of Maldivian President Maumoon Abdul Gayoom, the Indian Army launched Operation Cactus.
 The operation started on the night of 3 November 1988, when Ilyushin Il-76 aircraft of the Indian Air Force airlifted elements of the 50th Independent Parachute Brigade, commanded by Brigadier Farukh Bulsara, from Agra Air Force Station and flew them non-stop over 2,000 kilometres (1,240 mi) to land them over the Malé International Airport on Hulhulé Island.
 The 6th battalion The Parachute Regiment (6 Para), commanded by Col Subash Joshi, and the 17th Parachute Field Regiment made up the first wave, followed by the 7th battalion, Parachute Regiment as the second wave.
 The paratroopers arrived in Hulhule nine hours after the appeal from President Gayoom.
 They immediately secured the airfield, crossed over to Male using commandeered boats and rescued President Gayoom.
 The paratroopers restored control of the capital to President Gayoom's government within hours.

 Kargil War

-The 50th Parachute Brigade, at the time consisting of the 6th, 7th and 1st (Commando) battalions of the Parachute Regiment and an ATGM detachment of the 19th battalion, Brigade of the Guards, was deployed in the Mushkoh Valley as the Army HQ reserve.
+The 50th Parachute Brigade, at the time consisting of the 6th, 7th and 1st battalions of the Parachute Regiment and an ATGM detachment of the 19th battalion, Brigade of the Guards, was deployed in the Mushkoh Valley as the Army HQ reserve.
 Elements of the brigade were awarded with the COAS Unit Citation for their performance in clearing the Mushkoh valley intrusions.